followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/getRowIndexByKey(key).md

 <!--/returnDescription-->

 <!--fullDescription-->
-dxDataGrid's API comprises a great number of methods, some of which accept data keys as their arguments while the others accept row indexes.
+**DataGrid**'s API comprises a great number of methods, some of which accept data keys as their arguments while the others accept row indexes.
 If you have a data key, you can obtain the respective row index by calling the **getRowIndexByKey(key)** method.
 And vice versa as well, if you have a row index, you can obtain the respective data key by calling the [getKeyByRowIndex(rowIndex)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getKeyByRowIndexrowIndex) method.
-For information on how row indexes are calculated in **DataGrid**, refer to the [Grid Rows](/Documentation/Guide/UI_Widgets/Data_Grid/Visual_Elements/#Grid_Rows) article.
+For information on how row indexes are calculated in **DataGrid**, refer to the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) article.
 <!--/fullDescription-->